jaspector

 JCCHS states permits are required for new construction or modifications to any OWTS.
 No public countywide page stating a general building permit trigger for all unincorporated construction was found

-Typical processing time is No countywide general building permit timeline found.
+Building permit processing times in unincorporated Johnson County, MO typically run No countywide general building permit timeline found.
 OWTS review timeline not publicly stated on the OWTS page reviewed.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Johnson County, MO.
 The following work is generally exempt: No public countywide exempt-work list for unincorporated general construction was found in the sources reviewed.
+When in doubt, confirm with the local building department before starting work.